-On Wednesday, TMZ reported the reality TV star filed a lawsuit against the fast-fashion retailer for using her name and image without permission to advertise their own "knock-off" designs.
-According to TMZ, her lawsuit includes a side-by-side of her own Instagram post next to one from Misguided as evidence.
-Kardashian also alleges that Misguided often tags her in the label's Instagram photos, sometimes even using photos of her on their feed.
+Earlier this year, TMZ reported the reality TV star filed a lawsuit against the fast-fashion retailer for using her name and image without permission to advertise their own "knock-off" designs.
+According to TMZ, her lawsuit includes a side-by-side of her own Instagram post next to one from Missguided as evidence.
+Kardashian also alleges that Missguided often tags her in the label's Instagram photos, sometimes even using photos of her on their feed.
 She is asking for an injunction to keep Missguided from using her photos and $10 million in damages.

-Earlier this month, Kardashian shared an old photo and seemed to jokingly acknowledge how fast retailers recreate her looks.
-"Going through old fitting pics & found this gold look that Kanye made for me for my Miami trip last summer," she wrote, adding that decided to wear neon instant.
+When Kardashian accused Missguided earlier this year, she shared an old photo and seemed to jokingly acknowledge how fast retailers recreate her looks.
+"Going through old fitting pics & found this gold look that Kanye made for me for my Miami trip last summer," she wrote.
 "P.S. fast fashion brands, can you please wait until I wear this in real life before you knock it off?"

 In a now-deleted post, two hours after Kardashian posted her Instagram, Missguided posted their version of the dress.
 "The devil works hard but Missguided works harder @KimKardashian," the brand wrote.
 "You've only got a few days before this drops online."